 Works great with different rifles and ammos, is clear, sharp, accurate and hands down, the best 3-12x scope in this price range.
-In fact, it is way better than many of the scopes in the $1000-2000 price range.
+In fact, it is way better than many of the scopes in the $1000-2000 price range, in my opinion.

 The Best 3-12x Scope Buying Guide

 The 3-12x magnification range is a very under estimated one for a scope.
 Most people, especially who are new to scopes are swayed by advertorials or are just prejudiced towards more power on the gun.
 But as I have repeatedly quoted, you only need as much power as you are going to be using for your shooting.

 Here’s a small buying guide that will help you pick the best 3-12x scope in the market.